IntersectMBO/plutus/plutus-conformance/README.md

 ## The Plutus Conformance Test Suite Library

 The library provides functions that users can import and run conformance tests with their own implementation.
+(At the moment the tests can only be run against another Haskell implementation.
+More support will be added later.)

 ## Untyped Plutus Core Program Evaluation